57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ### Using the Dynamic EOA Wallet
 In this step, we use the `DynamicContextProvider` component to build a connection to `Dynamic` by using `DynamicKey`, then we can use `DynamicWagmiConnector` to connect the chrome extension EOA wallet.
-The `WagmiProvider` component will help us to use wagmi lib functions in our DApp easier, like switching network, getting account information and interactting with contracts.
+The `WagmiProvider` component will help us to use wagmi lib functions in our DApp easier, like switching network, getting account information and interacting with contracts.

 ***In the demo DApp, we display the address and balance of this AA account.***